Paris Organising Committee for the 2024 Olympic and Paralympic Games

-The Paris Organising Committee for the 2024 Olympic and Paralympic Games (COJOP2024) (Comité d'Organisation des Jeux Olympiques et Paralympiques de Paris 2024) is the organising committee for the 2024 Summer Olympics and the 2024 Summer Paralympics which are scheduled to be held in Paris, France.
+The Paris Organising Committee for the 2024 Olympic and Paralympic Games (COJOP2024) (Comité d'Organisation des Jeux Olympiques et Paralympiques de Paris 2024) is the organising committee for the 2024 Summer Olympics and the 2024 Summer Paralympics which were held in Paris, France.
 Tony Estanguet serves as president of the committee. Étienne Thobois serves as director general.
 The committee was established on 18 January 2018.

 The committee has an agreement with the TOCOG2020 of the 2020 Summer Olympics and Paralympics to share knowledge and expertise.
 The committee also has an agreement with the organising committee of the 2026 Winter Olympics and Paralympics to share knowledge and resources as well as joint communication and advocacy.

 Board of directors

 The board of directors consists of the following members and it includes representatives of several public bodies and society.